-• NONE: Means that there will be no consistency checks.
-This is the default value.

-• MERKLE_TREES: Means that WAN synchronization will use Merkle tree structure.
+- NONE: Means that there are no consistency checks.
+This is the default value. - MERKLE_TREES: Means that WAN synchronization uses Merkle tree structure.

-22.2.3.
+24.2.3.
 Configuring Delta WAN Synchronization

 You can configure Delta WAN Synchronization declaratively using the merkle-tree element or programmatically using the MerkleTreeConfig object.